KorfLab/SABR/TUTORIAL.md

 zless build/star.ftx.gz
 ```

 Let's look at the 2nd example command line.
-The `-f` flag forces the aligners
+The `-f` flag forces rewrite.
+The
-to run again and overwrite the output files.
-The `-m` flag reports MD5
-checksums for the data files and program outputs.
-The cryptic  `> log.txt 2>&1`
+`-m` flag reports MD5 checksums for the data files and program outputs.
+The
-at the end of the line writes both stdout and stderr to a `log.txt` file.
-You
+cryptic  `> log.txt 2>&1` at the end of the line writes both stdout and stderr
-may like to grep that later for BAKEOFF.
+to a `log.txt` file.
+You may like to grep that later for BAKEOFF.

 ```
 ./bakeoff -fmts1 data/ce01.* build pblat minimap2 > log.txt 2>&1